imranashraf/XMLer/README.md

 XMLer
 =====

-Tiny XML based XML utility
+Tiny XML based simple utility which can be used as a hello world application to XML parsing.